 - What toy do you like the most?
-Why do you like it?
+Why do you like it so much?

 - Would you rather ride a bike or walk?
 Why?

-- Would you like to live near the woods or near the city?
+- Would you like to live near the woods or in a city?
 Why?

 - Describe a kind person you know.

-- Write about what happens in your favorite movie.
+- Write about what happens in your favorite TV show or movie.